betheden/hebrew-grammar/content/conjunction.rst

 Affirmative
 ^^^^^^^^^^^

-An affirmative conjunction conncects two words/clauses in such a way that the second either strengthens or adds to the first.
+An affirmative conjunction connects two words/phrases/sentences in such a way that the second either strengthens or adds to the first.
 This kind of conjunction is often translated
 “even” (or is sometimes left untranslated) in English.

 .. csv-table:: Example: GEN 4:4